Phantom of the Poles: Phenomena to be explained

-Failure of Reed's theory
+Invalidation of the theory

 Admiral Peary claimed to have reached the North Pole on April 6, 1909.
 This would have invalidated Reed's premise that the poles cannot be reached.
 Although Peary's claim was, in its day, and continues to be controversial, on December 14, 1911, Roald Amundsen undisputedly reached the South Pole.
-Subsequent expeditions to and flights over the south pole have conclusively demonstrated that there are no large holes there.
+Subsequent expeditions to and flights over the South Pole have conclusively demonstrated that there are no large holes there.